WireGuard/wireguard-windows/embeddable-dll-service/csharp/README.md

 ## Building

 The code in this repository can be built in Visual Studio 2019 by opening the .sln and pressing build.
-However, it requires `tunnel.dll` to be present in the run directory.
+However, it requires [`tunnel.dll` and its dependencies](../README.md) to be present in the run directory.
 That can be built by:

 ```batch
 > git clone https://git.zx2c4.com/wireguard-windows
 > cd wireguard-windows\embeddable-dll-service
 > .\build.bat
 ```

-In addition, `tunnel.dll` requires `wintun.dll`, which can be downloaded from [wintun.net](https://www.wintun.net), and `wireguard.dll`, which can be downloaded from [the wireguard-nt download server](https://download.wireguard.com/wireguard-nt/).